teast21/snpOracle/README.md

 ## Roadmap

 Foundry will constantly work to make this subnet more robust, with the north star of creating end-user utility in mind.
-Some key features we are focused on rolling out to improve PredictionNet are listed here:
+Some key features we are focused on rolling out to improve the S&P 500 Oracle are listed here:
 [] Huggingface Integration
 [] Wandb Integration
 [] Add Features to Rewards Mechanism